serrano-p/SWEEP/README.md

 ## Adapting TPF to SWEEP

-TPF server and client on http://linkeddatafragments.org/software/ can be used to test SWEEP.
-But, some changes have to be done.
+TPF server and client availabe at http://linkeddatafragments.org/software/ can be used to test SWEEP, but the following changes have to be done.

 ### TPF Server

-SWEEP need the TPF Server log to process.
+SWEEP needs the TPF Server log to process BGPs of SPARQL queries.
 So, changes have to be done on TPF Server code.
-First, after clonning the project (https://github.com/LinkedDataFragments/Server.js.git) change concerns thne file ./bin/ldf-server.
+First, after clonning the project (https://github.com/LinkedDataFragments/Server.js.git) change concerns the file ./bin/ldf-server.
 Just add the code (from 'Begin SWEEP' to 'End SWEEP') :
 ```nodejs
 ...
 var configDefaults = JSON.parse(fs.readFileSync(path.join(__dirname, '../config/config-defaults.json'))),